 These life-saving changes are planned to be complete by 2020.

-Towards Zero involves the biggest effort ever to improve rural roads, because a disproportionate number of country people are losing their lives.
-Road infrastructure plays a vital role in helping reduce crashes and minimising the severity of injuries if there is an accident.
+Road infrastructure plays a vital role in reducing crashes and the severity of injuries if there is an accident.

 - 56% on high-speed rural roads (barriers, tactile lines, signage/line marking).

-- 34% on intersections, local streets and blackspots (barriers, intersection treatments, traffic claiming treatments in local streets)
+- 34% on intersections, local streets and blackspots (barriers, intersection treatments, traffic calming treatments in local streets).

 - 10% on infrastructure for pedestrians and safe cycling.